No-Config Python debugging using Neovim

 A little while ago Microsoft released No Config Debugging functionality in their vscode python extension.

-This got me curious - wondering if it could be replicated in Neovim.
+This got me curious - wondering if it can be replicated in Neovim.
 Turns out it can be.
 This post shows how.

 Shopping list ΒΆ